ifreake/Arduino-OLED-Tetris/README.md

 # 🎮 Tetris on Arduino with OLED Display

-A compact, fully playable Tetris game built with **Arduino** and a **0.96" SSD1306 OLED display**.
+A compact, fully playable Tetris game built with **Arduino** and a **0.96" SSD1306 OLED display**, developed entirely with **PlatformIO**.
 This project is a great example of squeezing a classic game into a microcontroller with limited memory and processing power, while keeping the code clean and readable.

----

 ## 📸 Overview